Invoice OCR for SAP, QuickBooks & Xero: Integration Guide

 • File Handling Flexibility: Your business receives documents in many formats.
 A capable tool must process both native and scanned PDFs, as well as image files like JPG and PNG.
 It should also be able to handle large batches of mixed-format files and multi-page documents without failing or losing accuracy.

 Before making a final decision, you should always validate a tool's performance with your own documents.
 The best way to confirm its accuracy and suitability for your workflow is to process a small batch of your typical invoices.
-You can Start for free to test a purpose-built solution and see the results for yourself.
+You can start for free to test a purpose-built solution and see the results for yourself.

 Automate Your AP Workflow: The Final Step

-The final step is to put this knowledge into practice.
 See for yourself how automated data extraction can transform your accounts payable workflow by getting started below.